TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 ## Analysis

-Constraint 1 Solution:  The RGB Sensor is configured to specifically detect the color green by setting both its red and blue sensors to a high state, allowing it to be sensitive to green light.
+Constraint 1 Solution:  The RGB Sensor shall detect a spectrum of green light from an LED.
+The RGB Sensor is configured to specifically detect the color green by setting both its red and blue sensors to a high state, allowing it to be sensitive to green light.
 The detailed explanation of how this configuration operates can be found in the Buildable Schematic Section, taking into account the specific characteristics of the LED's green light that it will be reading.

-Constraint 2 Solution: The RGB Sensor is crucial for our competition performance as it's required to read and output within a strict 3-second timeframe.
+Constraint 2 Solution: The RGB Sensor shall detect the light within 3 seconds of light being turned on.
+The RGB Sensor is crucial for our competition performance as it's required to read and output within a strict 3-second timeframe.
 Failing to meet this time limit could result in us not earning points for that particular run of the competition.
 To mitigate this risk, we have a contingency plan in place – we can manually initiate the robot's start using the push button.
 This approach allows us to proceed with other tasks aimed at scoring points.

 However, it's essential to emphasize the importance of adhering to the 3-second window.
 Any delay beyond this limit could potentially cost us points in other aspects of the competition.
 Therefore, precise timing and efficient sensor operation are key to our overall success in the competition.

-Constraint 3 Solution: The RGB Sensor will be located on the back, middle of the robot (Figure 3 & 5).
-This will ensure that the sensor has a close enough range to read the Green LED.
-The Green LED is located on the back beginning wall, like how figure 7 conveys.
-The Sensor shall be placed between 3.7 to 4.3 inches from the ground.
-This is because the Sensor is best at detecting between 0.0 to 0.8 inches away; however the LED cannot be read by the sensor if it is parallel with the LED due to potential blockage or shadows from the sensor itself.
-Placing it slightly down will allow more light to flow into the sensor.
-The B represents the location of the Green LED on the Competition Board.
-Figure 8 shows us the dimensions of the location of the Green LED so that we may place our RGB sensor appropriately.
+Constraint 3 Solution: To optimize the performance of the RGB Sensor, it will be positioned at a specific height of approximately 4 inches from the ground, as depicted in Figures 3 and 5.
+This location, at the back and center of the robot, ensures proximity to the Green LED situated on the starting wall, illustrated in Figure 7.
+This positioning is essential because the sensor is most effective at detecting objects within the range of 0.0 to 0.8 inches.
+However, placing it parallel to the LED may lead to potential blockage or shadows caused by the sensor itself, hindering accurate readings.

+By situating the sensor slightly lower, it allows for better light capture, enhancing its ability to detect the Green LED.
+The optimal placement range lies between 3.7 to 4.3 inches, and 4 inches serves as the middle ground within this range.
+The 'B' denoted on the Competition Board (Figure 8) indicates the precise location of the Green LED, offering a clear reference for positioning the RGB sensor appropriately.
+This positioning strategy aims to ensure consistent and reliable detection of the Green LED, a critical aspect of the robot's functionality.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/Board%20Diagram.png)
 Figure 7.
 Competition Board Layout